-Build Safe Spaces To Let Ideation Flourish
+Build Safe Spaces to Let Ideation Flourish

 Agile Training Breeds Innovation

 “Agile” is yet another term used by professionals across industries, especially when it comes to developing an impactful innovation strategy.
 But what does it mean in relation to training?
 As we’ve established, the market has never been as competitive as it is today, and it’ll get more competitive in the weeks and months to come.
-Your business’ and your employees’ needs can change on a dime, and being unprepared will mean lagging behind your competitors.
+Your business’ and your employees’ needs can change on a dime, and being unprepared will mean being outperformed by your competitors.

-Implementing an agile training infrastructure will help employees shift more easily from working towards one goal to another, keeping outputs aligned with the broader goals of your business.
-If you need to break into a market on a moment’s notice, well-trained employees will have the right tools in their arsenal to make transitions as smooth as possible.
+Implementing an agile innovation training infrastructure will help employees shift more easily from working towards one goal to another, keeping outputs aligned with the broader goals of your business.
+If you need to break into a market on a moment’s notice, well-trained employees will have the right tools in their arsenal to make those transitions as smooth as possible.

 For VP of Learning and Development at Wyndham Destinations Anthony Sandonato, agility has been the key to building an L&D program that stays aligned with Wyndham’s needs.“Our L&D team structure is built upon that flexible framework, and designed to remain nimble and adjust to continuous organizational changes without compromising either the speed or quality of our talent development strategies,” Sandonato explains.

 In a similar L&D report from findcourses.co.uk, Global Talent Development Manager for WilsonHCG Dave Miller explained that “Because employees are based in different locations, and their cultures and demographics are different, we have to constantly adjust what we do.
 I think that constant feedback also keeps up the competitive advantage.”

 Look Outside Your Company Walls

 Resources abound to help you implement and sustain an impactful innovation strategy and your organization’s competitive advantage.
 Head of US Learning and Talent Development at Bayer Karen Bicking finds that “you can influence innovation when you’re living it.”
 Take the first step of exploring the resources outside your company walls to garner a better understanding of the innovation landscape dominating today’s marketplace.
 Full-service software platforms like IdeaScale offer bespoke solutions to help your company’s outcome driven innovation training strategy shine.
 If you’re wondering how to make training for creativity and innovation work for your company, asking for help is the best place to start.